Recognizability of morphisms: Introduction

 Note that the notion of recognizability can also be defined for substitutions in dimension $2$ or higher.
-This has been first considered in \cite{Mozes1989} where the recognizability property is used to prove that a $2\text{D}$ substitution shift is sofic.
-The property is also used in \cite{AubrunSablik2013} to simulate an effective subshift by a sofic and also in \cite{AubrunSablik2014}.
-A generalization of Mosse's Theorem to the $2\text{D}$ case was proved in \cite{Solomyak1998}.
+This was first considered in \cite{Mozes1989} where the recognizability property is used to prove that a $2\text{D}$ substitution shift is sofic.
+The property was also used in \cite{AubrunSablik2013} to simulate an effective subshift by a sofic and also in \cite{AubrunSablik2014}.
+A generalization of Moss\'e's Theorem to the $2\text{D}$ case was proved in \cite{Solomyak1998}.
 Let us also mention that the recognizability of morphisms has been extended to sequences of morphisms in \cite{BertheSteinerThuswaldnerYassawi2019} (see also \cite{DonosoDurandMaassPetite2021}).

 The paper is organized as follows.
-After an introductive section on the basic notions of symbolic dynamics, we formulate the precise definition of a morphism recognizable on a shift space and prove some elementary properties of recognizable morphisms.
+After an introductory section on the basic notions of symbolic dynamics, we formulate the precise definition of a morphism recognizable on a shift space and prove some elementary properties of recognizable morphisms.
 In Section \ref{sectionElementary} we introduce elementary morphisms and prove that every elementary morphism is recognizable for aperiodic points (Theorem~\ref{theoremIndecomposable}).
-In Section~\ref{sectionIterated}, we give the new proof of Mosse's Theorem and its extensions.
+In Section~\ref{sectionIterated}, we give the new proof of Moss\'e's Theorem and its extensions.
 In Section~\ref{sectionSyntactic}, we formulate a condition characterizing recognizable injective morphisms in terms of groups in finite monoids (Theorem~\ref{theoremSyntactic2}).
 In Section~\ref{section.efficient}, we show that all notions handled in this paper are decidable and, notably, by algorithms of low polynomial complexity.